alexandrefrancois/alexandrefrancois.github.io/Oscillators/index.md

 **Implementation selection**: resonators and resonator banks come in Swift and C++ implementations, for direct performance comparison.

 **Update model**: The resonator banks offer two update models (for the non-vectorized implementation):

 - Sequential: calls the update function for each resonator sequentially
 - Concurrent: calls update for each resonator concurrently, with update calls grouped in a fixed number of concurrent tasks

-The vectorized implementations perform updates in parallel, levaraging the SIMD architecture where available.
+The vectorized implementations perform updates in parallel, leveraging the SIMD architecture where available.

 **Performance measurements**:

 - Processing time per sample (in ns): the average time taken to process one audio sample
 - Max samples per second: the inverse of the processing time per sample expressed in seconds, an extrapolation that gives an idea of what can be achieved in real time (if the sampling rate is 44.1kHz, the machine must be able to process at least 44,100 samples per second, and that does not take into account any utilization of the result in an app)

 **Input device**: Select the audio device to use for live input.

 ## Privacy Policy